 AiBEC, as an independent regulated professional Association, will drive for regulation to ensure higherquality input, processes, and practices, including the establishment of specifically targeted insurance related training.

-AiBEC will ensure its members via a code of professional conduct adhere to the spirit, practices, and compliance with the General Insurance Code of Practice.
+AiBEC will ensure its members via a code of professional conduct adhere to the spirit, practices, and compliance with the findings of the General Insurance Code Governance Committee and General Insurance Code of Practice.

-Our Submission Response to the Initial Consultation Paper Question
+Our Submission Response